Dyalog/HMon/docs/HMON.md

 ### UnknownCommand

 The response to a syntactically correct message which contains a message with an unrecognised name.
-The unrecognised name, and the UID if provided, are included in the message.
+The unrecognised name, and the UID if provided, ares included in the message.

 Example: